kimboslice99/IIS-IPEchoModule/README.md

 ## Features
 - Retrieves the client's IP address using the `REMOTE_ADDR` server variable.
 - Returns the IP address in the response body as plaintext.
-- Provides high-performance, optimized for fast handling of incoming HTTP requests.
-- Configurable for easy integration into IIS-hosted applications.

 ```
 Statistics        Avg      Stdev        Max